-In difficult times such as drought, peoples’ personal health and wellbeing can also be impacted.
+In difficult times, peoples’ personal health and wellbeing can also be impacted.

 Help and support can come from a range of sources such as friends, neighbours, service clubs and volunteers, as well as the more formal agencies, authorities and services.